Scared To Have A Baby Right Now? You Must Not Be Rich

 The “baby boom” predicted at the beginning of the pandemic is now widely acknowledged to have been a baby bust.
 Though there was an assumption that people would take the opportunity to procreate while stuck at home, instead states have reported large declines in birth rates for December 2020, nine months after lockdowns began in March.

-This shouldn’t come as such a surprise.
+This shouldn’t come as such a shock.
 As long ago as June 2020, the Brookings Institution predicted that there would be up to half a million fewer babies born in 2021 than in 2019 (3.3 vs. 3.8 million) due to the economic recession resulting from the pandemic.
 (They recently announced they believe that prediction is still on track.)
 They based this expectation on fertility trends during past cataclysmic events like the 1918 Spanish Flu and the 2008 recession; after the latter, the birth rate decreased by 9%.
 This would make 2021’s birth rate an all-time historic low.

 Advertisement

-This isn’t exactly surprising to economists, who say that financial stability is key to driving desire to have kids.
+This isn’t exactly surprising to economists, who say that financial stability plays a huge role in the desire to have kids.
 Meanwhile, higher unemployment, like the historic job losses we have seen in the past year, particularly among women; high-mortality events such as the pandemic; and the stress resulting from both, are all associated with lower birth rates.

 The “unromantic” part of fertility is that it’s always primarily been driven by economics, says Dr. Hannes Schwandt, an economics professor at Northwestern University’s School of Education and Social Policy, who researches the connections between economics and fertility.
 What appears to be new during COVID, however, is that among wealthier and more financially stable people, fertility actually seems to have shot up.
 There is no firm data for this yet, and Schwandt said there isn’t likely to be for a while.
-But a survey conducted by the Guttmacher Institute in spring of 2020 shows that at least some women saw the pandemic as an optimal time to get pregnant.
-Despite the fact that one-third of women wanted to delay pregnancy or have fewer children because of the pandemic, with Black, Latina, and lower-income women more likely to say they want to do so; at the same time, only 17% of women said they wanted to have a child sooner or have more children.
+But a survey conducted by the Guttmacher Institute in spring of 2020 shows that at least some people saw the pandemic as an optimal time to get pregnant.
+While one-third of surveyed women wanted to delay pregnancy or have fewer children because of the pandemic, with Black, Latina, and lower-income women more likely to say they want to do so, 17% said they wanted to have a child sooner or have more children.

-“For some people, like those with the ability to work from home and who have reduced work travel, this may be an easier time to have a child” study author and Guttmacher Institute Principal Research Scientist Laura Lindberg told Refinery29.
+“For some people, like those with the ability to work from home and who have reduced work travel, this may be an easier time to have a child,” study author and Guttmacher Institute Principal Research Scientist Laura Lindberg, PhD, told Refinery29.
 “Additionally, some families are increasing their savings — those with steady paychecks and less opportunities to spend their income on things like travel or dining out.
 This may also make those families feel more secure having children during the pandemic.”

 Advertisement

 Anecdotally, I’ve noticed quite a lot to support this phenomenon.
-I’m a white woman in my mid-30s who is financially stable — I am one of the people Lindberg has described as increasing their savings, though I wouldn’t classify myself as being wealthy — and able to work from home, and I’m pregnant.
+I’m a white woman in my mid-30s who is financially stable — I am one of the people Lindberg has described as increasing their savings, though I wouldn’t classify myself as wealthy — and able to work from home, and I’m pregnant.
 I’ve also seen a deluge of pregnancy and baby posts among my friends on social media for months now, which makes sense based on all my demographic info.
-I had to ask Schwandt why that is.
+I had to ask Schwandt why that may be.

-“It could well be that this is the first time in a recession where actually some groups have increasing fertility,” Schwandt said.
-“This is something I think that is ahead of research, even though it's almost certainly true, and it's something very special about this recession and pandemic.”
+“It could well be that this is the first time in a recession where some groups have increased fertility,” Schwandt said.
+“This is something that is ahead of research, even though it's almost certainly true, and it's something very special about this recession and pandemic.”
 Unlike millions of others, this group hasn’t lost their jobs and still enjoy higher salaries.
 Many of them are able to work from home in their pajamas and take midday naps when they’re tired — no trudging through long commutes while pregnant.
 These workers are also more likely to have access to benefits such as parental leave through their companies.
-The wealthiest among them are able to pay for nannies, private tutors, and homeschooling, taking the childcare responsibilities off their plates during work hours — a constant burden on many working mothers during this era.
+The wealthiest among them are able to pay for nannies, private tutors, and homeschooling, taking the childcare responsibilities off their plates during work hours — a constant burden on many working parents, particularly mothers, during this era.
 And some have enough financial support not to work at all if they so wish, without worrying about dwindling savings or losing out on wages.
 Schwandt said that though scientists haven’t analyzed data about this group yet, he said he wouldn’t be surprised if his colleagues took it up in the near future.

 Advertisement

 “Being pregnant during the pandemic, I felt, was the perfect time,” Jocelyn Nemett, 34, in Centre Wellington, Ontario, told Refinery29.
 She is almost 38 weeks along, has two small children, and works part-time as a nurse in a family physician’s office, where she has proper PPE and isn’t exposed to actively sick patients.
-Plus, “because pregnancy can be so exhausting at times, I haven’t felt as though I have been missing out on much since there just isn’t much going on,” she says.
+Plus, “because pregnancy can be so exhausting at times, I haven’t felt as though I have been missing out on much since there just isn’t much going on,” she said.
 “If we had waited for the pandemic to be over to become pregnant with our third baby, the timeline I had always hoped for would be severely delayed.”

-There are certainly upsides for pregnant people who are able to work part-time, like Nemett, or even from home, as well as for parents who can afford childcare.
-But in the long term, Schwandt said, this inequity could contribute to already-existing structural inequality and systemic racism, both of which the pandemic has already exacerbated.
+There are certainly upsides for pregnant people who are able to work part-time, like Nemett, or even from home.
+But in the long term, Schwandt said, this inequity could contribute to existing structural inequality and systemic racism, both of which the pandemic has already exacerbated.
 “Babies in a ‘normal’ recession become [on average] whiter, unfortunately, because economic disadvantage is strongly tied to race in the U.S.,” said Schwandt.
 “These distorting impacts are probably even more dramatic this time around.”
 Plus, unlike in a typical recession, we’re seeing a stronger imbalance of who is affected across industries because of the logistical differences between work-from-home jobs and jobs that require people to be physically on-site, like those in the service industry.

-But the reproductive choices of many of those who do work from home have been affected by the economic downturn, too — in part because there is a stigma at some companies against remote workers, despite the fact that staying home is safer during the pandemic.
-Jen*, 35, told Refinery29 she was laid off shortly after the pandemic started and she began working remotely.
+But the reproductive choices of many of those who do work from home have been affected by the economic downturn, too — in part because there is a stigma at some companies against remote workers, despite the fact that staying home is safer right now.

 Advertisement

-At that time, Jen and her husband were set on having a third child — they currently have two small children — but now, she said this prospect is looking more and more impossible.
+Jen*, 35, told Refinery29 she was laid off shortly after the pandemic started and she began working remotely.
+At that time, she and her husband were set on having a third child — they currently have two small children — but now, she said this prospect is looking more and more impossible.
 Jen has been unemployed for 10 months, feeling increasingly hopeless with each job interview that doesn’t go anywhere.
 Money is already tight in her family, so unless she gets another job soon, having a third child will take a huge financial toll.
 She’s had to cut a lot of corners.
 “For my kids’ birthdays now, we don’t do gifts — everybody just gets one little trinket from the front of Target, that's like $3 or whatever,” and long-wished-for home-renovation projects are on hold, she said.
 She describes often feeling frustrated by the uncertainty of the experience.
 “It doesn’t really feel like my choice that this delay is happening, it feels forced on me and that’s frustrating.”

-For some women who got pregnant before the pandemic and have given birth during it, staying home has proved to be a big advantage.
+For some people who got pregnant before the pandemic and have given birth during it, staying home has proved to be a big advantage.

 Anita Patel, MD, 38, a pediatric critical care doctor and professor in the D.C. area, had her daughter Sita after IVF treatments in April 2020.
 While she experienced many difficulties — a last-minute emergency C-section, postpartum anxiety and depression — she says she feels lucky because she both gets to work from home and has a part-time nanny.